 Pattern Coated Adhesives & Long-Term Wear Stick-to-Skin Applications

-Moisture Vapor Transmission Rate (MVTR) is one of several considerations for design engineers when selecting a medical-grade adhesive for long-term wear stick-to-skin applications.
+Moisture Vapor Transmission Rate (MVTR) is one of several considerations for design engineers when selecting a medical-grade adhesive for long-term wear skin contact applications.
 When attachments, devices, or medical-grade tapes are worn on the skin for extended periods of time, moisture can become entrapped in the covered area, prevent healing and even damage the skin.

 It is important to select a carrier that balances breathability and moisture transmission from the skin surface with an adhesive’s ability to seal out contaminants.
 Materials with the right balance will stay adhered to the skin while minimizing moisture build-up, improving patient comfort, and reducing the risk of infection.